suecodes/name-that-movie/README.md

 # name-that-movie
 Web app to display a collection of movie quotes.
-This application will display the quote, name of the movie, year movie made and the writer(s) who conceived the quote.
+This application will display the quote, name of the movie, year movie made and the writer(s) who wrote the movie screenplay.

 Technology used:
 - express.js